 We come to a rest stop near Fairview Road on Highway 12.
 By this time I really needed to stretch my legs again.
 The wind was blowing pretty hard, but it was a wonderful stop anyway.

 During our trip we tried to stop at as many historical markers as we could.
-This one was particularly fascinating to me; to think that Lewis and Clark (haven’t figured it all out yet but I’m related to William Clark) had travelled so close to where we were standing just boggled my mind.
+This one was particularly fascinating to me; to think that Lewis and Clark (haven’t figured it all out yet but I’m related to William Clark) had traveled so close to where we were standing just boggled my mind.

 Behind the sign, the fields stretched out far away.